carloscastillom/portfolioProject/Readme.md

 - Update Resume with real Data Data Analysis Skills - Web developement Skills - Languages
 - Portfolio, Change "Learn More Button"
-- Update the height of the projects (Add 3 ?)
-- check how it looks 4 in Areas of interest
+- check how it looks 4 in Areas of interest OK
+- add description down
+-